hvilander/pharmacy-locator/README.md

 `brew install postgresql`

 You will need to add PostgreSQL to your path.
 Add something like this to your relvant shell profile.
-Note my version was 13, if you are on another version you would need to replace the `13` in this step and the next step
+Note my version was 13, if you are on another version you would need to replace the `13`.

 `export PATH="/usr/local/opt/postgresql@13/bin:$PATH"`

 This will start the service and enable it to start at logon.

-`brew services start postgres@13`
+`brew services start postgres`

 You may have to restart your shell to see the change to your shell config.
 Or simply rerun your shell's profile or rc file.
 Zsh is used in this example.